CoryBall/learn-react/README.md

 # React Tutorial

-## This branch covers page routing and basic usage of hooks.
+## This branch covers useEffect and retrieving data from an external API.
-## Hooks will be further explained in the next branch, making an API request

-### Start by looking at the changes in `src/App.tsx`, and the README in `src/components/navigation`
+### Start by looking at the changes in `src/App.tsx` for the two new pages, and the README in `src/components/navigation`

 <br/>
 <br/>